MicheleTornetta/portfolio/README.md

 ## User Story

 As a web developer, I create web applications that are user friendly, follow best practices, and are accessible.
 Each application should be writting in such a way that future changes are easy to do.
-I also have

 ## Accpetance Criteria